The stochastic discrete nonlinear Schr\"odinger equation: microscopic derivation and finite-temperature phase transition: Numerical integration scheme

 Eqs.~\eqref{d.1.5} and \eqref{d.1.8a} define a numerical integration step with stepsize $\tau$, where each integration step consists of five individual transformations.
 The action of the exponentials $\exp(i \mathbf{L}_A \tau)$ and $\exp(i \mathbf{L}_B^\lessgtr \tau)$ can be calculated in closed analytic form, as the corresponding dynamics is governed by a system of independent entities or by a nearest neighbour coupled harmonic chain, cf. eqs.~\eqref{d.1.1} and \eqref{d.1.6} (see \cite{EBRAHIMI2025134905} for the explicit analytic expressions).
 In addition, those transformations are symplectic and they preserve the normalisation so that these parts meet the constraints mentioned above.
 We still need to discuss the effect of the dissipative part $\exp(-\mathbf{\Lambda} \tau/2)$.

 For that purpose define $c_n(t)=\exp(-\mathbf{\Lambda} t) c_n$.
 Using eq.\eqref{d.1.1a} these functions obey the system of differential equations

 By construction, this set of equations just contains the dissipative part of the original SDNSE, eq.~\eqref{2.2.1}.
 That means we are now going to discuss the sole impact of the damping on the motion.
-It is fairly straightforward to show that eq.~\eqref{d.1.8b} preserves the amplitudes $|c_n|^2$ since \begin{widetext}
+It is fairly straightforward to show that eq.~\eqref{d.1.8b} preserves the weights $|c_n|^2$ since

-\end{widetext} Such a property already implies that the action of $\exp(-\mathbf{\Lambda} \tau/2)$ preserves the normalisation since each individual amplitude $|c_n ^2|$ remains constant.
+Such a property already implies that the action of $\exp(-\mathbf{\Lambda} \tau/2)$ preserves the normalisation since each individual weight $|c_n ^2|$ remains constant.
 In addition, we can conclude that the time dependent solutions of eq.~\eqref{d.1.8b} have a constant absolute value

 where the time dependent complex phases obey (see eq.~\eqref{d.1.8b})